What is Elevation of Privilege and How to Prevent It

 2. Implement Strong Access Control Mechanisms

-3. Conduct Security Audits and Penetration Testing
+3. Perform Security Audits and Penetration Testing

 4. Secure Application Code